Homestuck126/SPO-Verification-edit/README.md

 ### SPO Server

 Use `verification-proof-api` to obtain verification with json string, then store in the file with json format.
-Please refer to [SPO Server API](https://azure-prod-rinkeby.itm.monster:4430/swagger-ui/) for more information
+Please refer to [SPO Server API](https://azure-prod-rinkeby.itm.monster:4430/swagger-ui/) for more information.

 1. Obtain the ITM proof token by using multiple ClearanceOrder and IndexValue